⚖️ Understanding The Law the Right Way | Arrest vs Detention Explained — Chapter Eight

 Remaining silent protects your statements.

-Officers may escalate based on their observations alone.
+Officers may escalate based on observed facts alone.

-Rights protect outcomes, not behavior in the moment.
+Rights protect outcomes — not the flow of the moment.

 Probable Cause Must Exist Before Arrest